Table of Contents

-In every marketing strategy, knowing your products and what kind of audience they cater to is of utmost importance.
-A fundamental understanding of your audience allows you to plan, execute and achieve results effectively.
+Within every marketing strategy, having a crystal clear comprehension of your products and the type of audience they cater to is of utmost importance.
+A fundamental understanding of your audience allows you to plan, execute and achieve results with greater efficacy.

-For example, if your products appeal better to people with higher income aged between 35-65, we should make sure that we focus our resources on this group.
+For example, if your products appeal better to people with higher income aged between 35-65, we should make sure that we cater our messaging, budget and targeting towards this demographic.

-From content writing to social media creatives, and social media creatives to ad copies, knowing the likes and dislikes of your customers is half the battle won.
+Perhaps it’s choosing KOLs (key opinion leaders) that your audience will resonate with or having a presence on relevant websites or placements.
+From content writing to social media creatives, and social media creatives to ad copies, knowing the likes and dislikes of your customers is the first step towards successful furniture marketing.

 While you might welcome walk-ins and new customers, you’ll want to take that one step further.
-After all, branding success comes from building a solid base of returning clients who become advocates that refer their friends and family.
+After all, branding success comes from building a solid base of returning clients who become advocates that refer your brand to their friends and family.

-Offers and vouchers can be effective at getting people, but those people may or may not become loyal clients if they feel that your products aren’t the right fit.
+Discounts and promotions can be effective at bringing in purchases.
+However, these customers may not drive recurring purchases if they ultimately feel that your products aren’t the right fit.

-With today’s intense competition, it’s no longer profitable to market to just everyone, especially with the increasing digital cost per click (CPC).
-Hence, implementing an effective strategy by understanding your target audience truly differentiates your brand from the sea of competitors.
+With today’s intense competition, it’s no longer profitable to market to just anyone, especially with the increasing digital cost per click (CPC).
+Implementing an effective strategy by understanding your target audience would truly differentiate your brand from the never-ending sea of alternatives.

-Understanding your competitors’ marketing strategy is another useful piece of information to have.
-For instance, knowing the marketing platforms that our competitors consistently invest in allows us to monitor their focus and direction.
+Understanding your competitors’ marketing strategy is crucial to say the least.
+For instance, identifying the marketing platforms that our competitors consistently invest in allows us to monitor the marketing channels that they find effective.

 This helps us to optimize our marketing strategy to drive more results without increasing your marketing budget.

-But with that said, the main question is how and where do we start?
+With that said, where and how do we start?

 Improving your online presence

-In a digital landscape, having a performing website is crucial to every business.
-It is also important it is to have a high functioning website that is both mobile and user friendly.
+In today’s digital landscape, having a performing website is crucial to every business.
+It is also important to have a high functioning website that is both mobile and user friendly.

 A well-designed website: